ome/omero-documentation/gettingstarted/virtualappliance/virtualappliance.rst

        $ omero admin stop

 -  \*\* SOLUTION 2: \*\* Alter the port-forwarding settings for your
-   OMERO.VM as described in the `port-forwarding section </site/support/omero4/getting-started/demo/virtual_appliance#portforwarding>`_ section.
+   OMERO.VM as described in the :ref:`virtualappliance_portforwarding`
+   section.
 For example, increment the host port settings for omero-ssl, omero-unsec, and omero-web.
 NB.
 We are assuming that your host OS is not already running services on those ports.
 You can check whether